1Crazymoney/flash-mintable-tokens/README.md

 The full version of the `FlashWETH` contract has been made to be a drop-in replacement for Wrapped Ether.
 If your project already has support for WETH you can use the exact same code for `FlashWETH`.
 The APIs are exactly the same.
 You do not need to make any modifications to your code.
 Just point to the `FlashWETH` contract instead of the `WETH9` contract.

 If you want to use an ERC20 token as the asset that backs the token, check out the `FlashERC20` contract.

+## Bug Bounty

+The Exchange contract will serve as a bug bounty and evidence that it is safe to treat fWETH exactly like regular WETH.
+It is a "constant sum" market between ETH and fWETH.
+The Exchange:

+- Has no fees (other than gas).
+- Has no slippage.
+- Will trade fWETH for an equal number of ETH (and vise versa).
+- Will accept all trades even during a `flashMint`.
+- Allows anyone to cause the exchange to internally rebalance however they want -- making the exchange trade its own fWETH for ETH or vise versa.
+- Will have some initial liquidity provided by me.

+If you think fWETH is unsafe or should not have _exactly_ the same value as ETH, then the Exchange contract will give you the opportunity to exploit that for profit.
+If there is _any difference at all_ between the value of ETH and fWETH, then you should be able to drain the Exchange contract of all of its value.